How to Buy a New Car for the Lowest Price: A Step-by-Step Guide

 Load full table of contents

 Buying a new car can be an intimidating purchase—but it doesn’t have to be.
 Drivers have a limitless amount of resources at their disposal to make sure they’re getting the right vehicle for an affordable price.

 If you’re wondering how to buy a new car for the lowest price, car insurance comparison shopping and broker app Jerry has compiled all the information that you need into one handy, step-by-by step guide.

-Ideally, you want to have at least 20% of the list price saved up for the down payment.
+Ideally, you want to have at least 20% of the list price saved up for a good down payment.
 Putting down 20% will help you land good loan terms and pay less in the long run.
 It will also reduce the risk that you end up owing more than your car is worth on your loan, which is called an upside down loan.